A Characterization of Symplectic Grassmannians: The family of isotropic lines in

 \section{The family of isotropic lines in $X$}

 The main goal of this section is to show that the variety $\HU$ is a $\P^1$-bundle over its image $\HM$ in $\cM$, which will then be the natural candidate for the family of isotropic lines in $X$.
-This will be done by showing that the intersection number of $\cO_{\cU}(\HU)$ with a fiber $\ell'$ of $p$ is zero.
-By Formula \ref{eq:Cexc} and Remark \ref{rem:O1} we have
+This will be done by showing that the intersection number of $\cO_{\cU}(\HU)$ with a fiber $\ell$ of $p$ is zero.